-When you think of Malaga Spain it´s hard not to imagine images of sandy beaches, sunshine, mountain stretches as far as the eye can see, mesmerising monuments, an historic old town and of course, the origins of flamenco dancing.
+When you think of Malaga Spain, it´s hard not to imagine images of sandy beaches, sunshine, mountain stretches, mesmerising monuments, a historic old town and of course, flamenco dancing.

 Malaga, overlooking the Mediterranean Sea, is a city with the most beautiful historic attractions, like the Cathedral, also known as la Manquita.
 Which means "The one-Armed" due to its unfinished south tower,